shuyu/angular-material-fileinput/README.md

 ## Release History

+* v0.1.0
-* v0.1.0 - Initial release.
+	* Initial release.
+* v1.0.0
-* v1.0.0 - Standard features.
+	* Standard features.
+* v1.1.0
-* v1.1.0 - New attributes: lf-drag-and-drop-label, lf-browse-label and lf-remove-label.
+	* New attributes: lf-drag-and-drop-label, lf-browse-label and lf-remove-label.
+* v1.2.0
-* v1.2.0 - New lf-api attribute bind to interaction with directive.
+	* New lf-api attribute bind to interaction with directive.
+* v1.3.0
+	* Make template much compatible with angular material.
-* v1.3.0 - Remove angular-material-icons dependencies and New lf-option attribute to make icon changeable.
+	* Remove angular-material-icons dependencies and Add new lf-option attribute to make icon changeable.